 Fish n’ chips on the beach…

-Porthminster Cafe has a reputation for fine food in their restaurant (including their fish n’ chips) but not everybody knows that during the summer months they serve the same fish n’ chips from a counter on the beach, to be enjoyed at the wooden tables on the beach.
-The only difference here is that they are served in a cardboard box rather than on a plate!
+Porthminster Cafe on Porthminster beach has a reputation for fine food in their restaurant (including their fish n’ chips) but not everybody knows that during the summer months they serve the same fish n’ chips from a counter on the beach, to be enjoyed at the wooden tables on the beach.
+The only difference here is that they are served in a cardboard box rather than on a plate and it’s half the price!

 Drive around the bay to Hayle and out the other side along the coast to Gwithian and on to Godrevy Lighthouse.
-Park your car at the National Trust car park and wander along the beach towards the lighthouse where, if you cut across Godrevy Head, you will be able to view a colony of grey seals who reside on the small sheltered cove below.
+Park your car at the National Trust car park and wander along the beach towards the lighthouse where, if you cut across Godrevy Head, you will be able to view a colony of grey seals who reside on the small sheltered cove below called Mutton Cove.
+Best time to go is at low tide, number increase in the autumn, sometimes you can see hundreds!
+The seals are sensitive to noise, so please approach the cliff top with care and keep quiet.

 Next to the car park the Godrevy Cafe is a great place to enjoy lunch al-fresco.